Meyaal/gitpod-full-template/README.md

 # Further development

 I would like to develop the page with more information such as images and more detailed information about the different classes and prices.
 I'll add more of awsome fonts and presentation trainers working there.
 There is much that can be developed in the page.

+I used screen shot to show my work.
+I am looking forward to learn new methods to develop my codings skills.